-VERIFICATION OF ASSESSMENT JPQ Title Unit No. / Title Assessor In ternal Verifier Assessment No. Le ead Verifier Verifier Checklist Comments Are accurate qualification details shown?
-Y/N 1 Are accurate unit details shown?
+VERIFICATION OF ASSI ESSMENT JPQ Title Unit No. / Title Assessor In ternal Verifier Assessment No. Le ead Verifier Verifier Checklist Comments Are accurate qualification details shown?
+Y/N 1 Are accurate unit details s shown?
 Y/N 1 Are clear deadlines for as sessment given?
 Y/N 1 Is the timescale for the assessment appropriate?
-1 What are the Learning Ou utcomes being assessed?
+Y/N 1 What are the Learning Ou utcomes being assessed?
 Do the grading descriptors identified match the Learning Outcomes being assessed?
-1 Are the appropriate English and maths skills identified on the assessment?
-1 Will the tasks enable the learner to generate sufficient evidence to be assessed against the range of grading descriptors? ١ Is the language and presentation used accessible to most learners?
-1
+Y/N 1 Are the appropriate English and maths skills identified on the assessment?
+Y/N 1 Will the tasks enable the learner to generate sufficient evidence to be assessed against the range of grading descriptors?
+Y/N 1 Is the language and prese most learners? entation used accessible to Y/N 1

-Are the tasks set appropr current and expected leve Y/N
+Are the tasks set appropriate for most learners' current and expected level of knowledge/skill?

 Is it possible to authenticate evidence through this ass ate the learner's individual sessment?
 Y/N

 Is the method of assessm nent reliable?
 Y/N

 Overall, is the assignment ent fit for purpose?
 Y/N

 e Verifier recommends remo issued, the

 Assessor signature Date

 Verifier signature Date

 Lead Verifier signature (if required) Date

 Agreed remedial action required/taken

 Assessor signature Date

 Verifier signature Date

 Lead Verifier signature (if required) Date

-Appendix V Internal Verification Template for Assessment Decisions n CT VI C.
+Appendix V Internal Verification Template for Assessment Decisions n T.